TUM-DSE/Coyote-orig/compile_coyote.md

 # Program FPGA with Coyote Shell

 Use vivado to write the bitstream located in `Coyote/hw/build/bitstreams/top.bit`.
+This is required if the server is rebooted.

 # Compile Coyote driver